mltframework/mlt_web/plugins/ConsumerAvformat.md

 description:
-reset timestamps at the begin of each segment (stream_segment,ssegment)
+reset timestamps at the beginning of each segment (stream_segment,ssegment)
 type: string
 readonly: no
 required: no